ICICI Bank Logo ICICI Bank Logo

 You can view the Fees & Charges and the MITC for your card on the ICICI Bank website.
 These documents contain the exact rate and calculation method applicable to your Credit Card.

-Disclaimer:The information provided above, including the interest rate table, is accurate as of January 2026.
+Disclaimer:The information provided above, including the interest rate table, is accurate as of 30 September 2025.
 These values are subject to change.
 Please refer to the official ICICI Bank Credit Card Fees & Charges and MITC pages for the most updated information.

 For disclaimer, Click Here.